GendByteMaster/Gridlock/GDD.md

 ## 2. Core Gameplay
 ### 2.1.
 The Grid
-- 8×8 or 7×7 board
+- **Board Size**: 10×10 tactical grid
-- Similar to chess layout but with RPG modifications
+- Cells have properties (normal, charged, corrupted, void)
-- Cells have properties (charged, inert, corrupted, overclocked, shielded)
+- Strategic positioning is crucial

 ### 2.2.
 Units
 Each player controls six key units (like chess but reduced):